daronphang/programming-resources/golang/concepts/interfaces/interfaces.md

 }
 ```

-### Interface Satisfaction
+### Interface satisfaction

 Only depends on the methods of the two types involved; hence, do not need to declare the relationship between concrete type and the interface it satisfies.
-Nonetheless, it is useful to document and assert the relatiosnhip when it is intended.
+Nonetheless, it is useful to document and assert the relationship when it is intended.

 ```go
 // declaration asserts at compile time that value of type *bytes.Buffer satisfies io.Writer